JimBobSquarePants/UmbMapper/README.md

 This repository contains a convention based published content mapper for Umbraco.

-Written as a consequence of a flu-induced vision and driven by a desire for clean separation of concerns in my code I've knocked the initial upload together in less than 48 hours in a Louis Stevenson-esque torrent of writing.
+Written as a consequence of a flu-induced vision and driven by a desire for clean separation of concerns in my code I knocked the initial upload together in less than 48 hours in a Robert Louis Stevenson-esque torrent of writing.

+I've since added some fine polish!

 **Please checkout the repo; I'm looking for API and code reviews :+1:**

+Samples project login

+- Username : admin
+- Password : umbmapper!

 It's not battle tested yet, so no releases, All my unit test pass though so it's very stable already.